Amanda M. López

 -William Butler Yeats

-López received her undergraduate degree in business administration from Trinity University.
-After working for a few years in human resources, she returned to school to pursue her love of Latin American history.
-She received an M.A. in Latin American studies at the University of Arizona in 2004 and stayed at that institution to complete the Ph.D. in history in 2010.
+Amanda López received her undergraduate degree in business administration from Trinity University in San Antonio,Texas.
+After working for a few years in human resources, she returned to school to pursue her interest in Latin American history.
+She entered the University of Arizona in 2002, where she earned an M.A. in Latin American Studies in 2004 and a Ph.D. in history in 2010.

-Her dissertation and research focuses on the secularization of cemeteries in Mexico in the late nineteenth century and the experience of death during the Mexican Revolution.
-She enjoys traveling and exploring historic cemeteries.
+Her research focuses on the secularization of cemeteries in Mexico in the late nineteenth century, funerals, and the experience of death during the Mexican Revolution.
+Her recent research examines the cultural history of the Mexico City Metro.

 Ford Dissertation Fellowship, 2010